Help keep our B-29A Superfortress looking great, donate today!

 Five years later, B-29s were called to combat again at the outbreak of the Korean War.
 The B-29 served steadfastly until the modern jet bombers of the mid-1950’s came into service.

-March Field Air Museum’s B-29A 44-61669 was manufactured at the Boeing plant in Renton Washington and delivered to the USAAF on May 5, 1945.
-The aircraft was quickly flown to the Pacific to join the 20th Air Force, 73rd Bomb Wing, 500th Bomb Group, 833rd Bomb Squadron on Saipan in the Marianas.
-Flying 11 combat missions against Japan, 44-61669 carried the name “Flagship 500” in the ball and spear insignia of the 500th Bomb Group.
+March Field Air Museum’s B-29A 44-61669 was manufactured at the Boeing plant in Renton Washington and delivered to the USAAF in May 1945.
+The aircraft was quickly flown to the Pacific to join the 20th Air Force, 314th Bomb Wing, 330th Bomb Group, 457th Bomb Squadron on Guam where it operated against Japan until the end of the Second World War.

-44-61669’s last active duty assignment was with the 581st Air Resupply Group at Kadena Air Base, Okinawa.
+44-61669’s last active-duty assignment was with the 581st Air Resupply Group at Kadena Air Base, Okinawa.
 Transferred to the U.S. Navy in 1956 the aircraft was recovered from the Naval Test Center at China Lake, California and flown from Daggett Field, Barstow, to March in January 1981 by MARC (Military Aircraft Restoration Corporation).
-This aircraft is on loan from the National Museum of the USAF.
+This aircraft is on loan from the NMUSAF